 Blocks of flats

-The collection team are unable to access a large number of blocks in the borough.
+The collection team are unable to access a large number of blocks and developments in the borough and will not have keys/fobs for bin store areas.
 If you are not sure where best to leave your items, please speak to your concierge, caretaker or housing manager first.

 Can you arrange more collections?

 For three or more collections, you will need to arrange it with a licensable waste carrier at your own cost.
 We do not endorse or recommend any service provider.